Tips on Hiring a Good Website Developer

 Developers that enjoy their work get involved in side projects which helps to explore other techniques and technologies.
 This plays an important role in their learning, helps to stimulate the mind and keep them active within their industry.

 Never stops learning

 Technologies change by the minute, a good developer will always look for opportunities to learn something new and keep up to date.
 If a new version of Magento is released as one example, a good developer is normally one of the first to download a copy and studies newly added features, patches or updates.

 Communicates technical terms in simple ways

-Some developers take pleasure in communicating in technical terms to others that are not technically minded.
-A good website developer will understand that their clients don’t need to understand the ins and outs of their work and should do their best in explaining things in terms that their clients will understand.
-It’s not hard to gauge a customer’s technical understanding within a few minutes of discussion about their project.
+Some developers take great pleasure in communicating in technical terms to others that are not technically minded.
+A good website developer will understand that their clients don’t understand the ins and outs of their work and should do their best to explain things in terms that their clients will understand.
+It’s not hard foe a developer to gauge a customer’s technical understanding within a few minutes of discussing their project.

 Experience within your industry

-This isn’t crucial but it helps when your website developer understands your industry it helps to put two and two together when explaining a task and the reason for wanting it done.
-If the web developer you choose has no knowledge of your products or services, it will help you invest some time into their education.
+This isn’t crucial but it helps when your website developer understands your industry.
+When you are explaining a task and why the task is required, it helps if the developer understands your industry, it will help them to put two and two together much sooner.
+If the web developer you choose has no knowledge of industry, products or services, it will help if you invest some time into their education.
 This can be as simple as inviting the developer to visit your business for a one on one product information session.